PoisotLab/ms_metaweb_perspectives/README.md

 parasites.
-This relates to the body size of hosts in the *PanTHERIA* database [@Jones2009Pantheria], as shown in panel **B**: interestingly, the position on the first axis is only weakly correlated to body mass of the host; this matches well establihed results showing that body size/mass is not always a direct predictor of parasite richness in terrestrial mammals [@Morand1998Density], a result we observe in panel **C**.
+This relates to the body size of hosts in the *PanTHERIA* database [@Jones2009Pantheria], as shown in panel **B**: interestingly, the position on the first axis is only weakly correlated to body mass of the host; this matches well established results showing that body size/mass is not always a direct predictor of parasite richness in terrestrial mammals [@Morand1998Density], a result we observe in panel **C**.
 Finally, in panel **D**, we can see how different taxonomic families occupy different positions on the first axis, with